pnlybubbles/emoji.json/README.md

 ]
 ```

-- The Order is same as unicode specification
+- The order is same as unicode specification
 - The name includes `:` will conventionally be a variation
   - "👋🏻" (`waving hand: light skin tone`) is variation of "👋" (`waving hand`)